 The holidays are supposed to be the most wonderful time of the year.
-We get to see friends and family that we may not have seen for months or even years.
-We decorate the house and likely engage in fun family traditions, like cookie baking, sleigh rides and more.
-But amidst all of this gaiety, there is the stress of getting it all done, the expense of purchasing gifts and, last but certainly not least, the memories and emotions that arise.
+We get to see friends and family whom we may not have seen for months or years.
+We decorate the house and likely engage in fun family traditions like cookie baking, sleigh rides, etc. But amidst all this gaiety, there is the stress of getting it all done, the expense of purchasing gifts, and, last but certainly not least, the memories and emotions that arise.

-So how do we enjoy the fun of the holidays without all of the negative baggage that comes with them?
+So how do we enjoy the fun of the holidays without all the negative baggage that comes with them?
 One way is to give yourself the present of presence.
-Just enjoy each moment as it comes, without stressing about the rest of the gifts you need to buy, whether uncle Harry is bringing his frightful girlfriend to the party or if the cookies you sent to the school will be popular.
+Enjoy each moment as it arrives, without stressing about the rest of the gifts you need to buy, whether uncle Harry is bringing his frightful girlfriend to the party or if the cookies you sent to the school will be popular.
 Breathe, stay present and enjoy.
-When you find your mind is tied in a knot, or you feel too busy to take a moment for yourself, do just that.
+Do that when you find your mind tied in a knot or feel too busy to take a moment.
 STOP.
 Sit and breathe slowly, exhaling down through the soles of your feet, connecting to the earth.
 If you are home, do the shorter yoga nidra.
 YOU HAVE TIME.
 If you spend this moment worrying about the past or the future, you’ve lost it forever.
 You can’t change the past, so let it go, maybe even planting an intention around it in yoga nidra.
 As for the future, tackle things in bite-size chunks and stop worrying about anything you can’t control.
-Greet each new moment like a present under the tree: a beautiful surprise just waiting for you to open it!
+Greet each new moment like a present under the tree: a beautiful surprise waiting for you to open it!